-Since its creation in 1955, Paris Beauvais Airport has been continually developing and modernizing.
-Today it welcomes more than 4 million passengers every year.
+Since its creation in 1955, Paris-Beauvais Airport has been continually developing and modernizing.
+Today it welcomes around 4 million passengers every year.

 In 1955, the concession of the Oise Chamber of Commerce and Industry is established: Paris Beauvais Airport opens for commercial flights.
 The first route, serving England, is inaugurated the following year, in 1956.